DylanDunham03/WikiRace-225FinalProject/Documents/ProjectProposal.md

 - int ShortestPath(string link_1, string link_2):
 Inputs are two wikipedia links, and the output is the shortest path between link_1 and link_2.
 If the link_2 is not accessible from link_1, it would return -1.
 It would pick link_1 as the starting node, run Dijkstra’s Algorithm.
 If link_2 at the end is still infinity, then it indicates that link_2 is inaccessible, or it would return the shortest distance from link_2 and link_1.
-This would take O(E+VlogV) time complexity and O(V) space complexity.
+This would take O(V+ElogV) time complexity and O(V) space complexity.

 - int Components():
 There would be no input parameter, and the function would return the strongly connected components in the graph.
 It would implement by Kosaraju’s Algorithm (DFS → G^T → DFS(G^T)).
 Totally it would take O(V+E) time complexity and O(V+E) space complexity.